What Are My Options If I Am Declined For Homeowners Insurance?

 Lack of Maintenance: If your home has been neglected or has not been properly maintained, insurers may consider it a higher risk for claims and refuse to insure it.

-Insurance Score: Similar to credit scores, insurance scores are used by some companies to gauge the likelihood of a customer filing a claim.
-A low insurance score can result in denial.
+Insurance Score: Some companies use insurance scores, similar to credit scores, to gauge the likelihood of a customer filing a claim.
+A low insurance score can lead to denial.

 Unable to Obtain Coverage?